 Thousands of hiking enthusiasts head to Annapurna in Nepal every year searching for adventure.
 Trekking around this region that has become a Mecca for hikers in recent years covers a fascinating range of cultural and geographical varieties that makes trekking here an experience of a lifetime.
 Most trekkers that visit follow the standard route to the Annapurna circuit but there are also a lot of other alternate treks that you can take if you can’t complete the circuit.
 One such trip that doesn’t require intense preparation is the Poon Hill Trek.
-It’s a trip that you can complete alone but if you’re visiting Nepal for the first time it would be good to have a guide with you and my suggestion is without a doubt, Glorious Himalaya. trekking in the Annapurna Region.
+It’s a trip that you can complete alone but if you’re visiting Nepal for the first time it would be good to have a guide with you and my suggestion for trekking in the Annapurna Region is without a doubt, Glorious Himalaya.

 About Glorious Himalaya